 The fee is waived for candidates of the School of Graduate Studies.
 Please use the alternative Enrollment Confirmation Form.

 It is HUC-JIR policy for all enrolled students to submit medical information that is added to your confidential student record, in fulfillment of certain governmental and insurance requirements, and to assist with any emergencies that may arise.
 The documents include information for you to review and forms for you to complete with your doctor.
 You will need to schedule a medical appointment to complete the required information.
-The Medical Forms can be found as PDF documents here.
+The Medical Forms can be found as PDF documents here: Part 1 and Part 2.
 All medical forms are required before matriculation.

 All incoming students must have their official medical forms complete and submitted to the National Office of Admissions and Recruitment no later than one month prior to the start date of your program.
 (Current HUC-JIR students may want to update your records).